TheYodash/star-wars-web-app/README.md

 - Homepage that contains information about the application

-- Card view to show elements of characters, starships and planets each element will lead to a page that contains information.
+- Card view to show elements of characters each element will lead to a page that contains information.

 ### 1. **Color Scheme**
 - Star Wars-themed color palette: